 Acting Headshot Prints

-For acting headshots, having your name on the photos isn’t important for online profiles.
+For acting headshots, having your name on the photos is not important for online profiles.
 After all, your photo is already under your own account profile with your name and other information.
 So, not being able to relate a name to a face or making the mistake of relating your photo with an incorrect name is unlikely.
 But what about when you need to submit printed headshots?

 There are still scenarios where you might need to provide printed headshots.
 In prints, it is helpful to have your name on the photos.
 You might even consider a phone number or email address.
 If you use an email address, make it as short and memorable as possible.

-For example, try not to use an email such as email@example.com.
+For example, try not to use an email such as firstname.lastname@example.org.
 This distracts from your photo and increases the likelihood of a typing error.
-It’s unlikely firstname.lastname@example.org would be available but, perhaps something like email@example.com is.
-An alternative is placing a short website URL.
+It is unlikely email@example.com would be available but, perhaps something like firstname.lastname@example.org is.
+An alternative is placing a short memorable website URL.
 You can make a short URL with sites like Bitly.
 This way you could provide a convenient link to a website or other web page of importance.